-DCO and ITA servers are installed with the self-assigned SSL certificates.
+DCO and ITA servers are installed with a self-assigned SSL certificate.

 To add your own SSL certificate, see Changing the SSL certificate on the ITA server.
 To complete that process, you must:

 - Create a certificate signing request (CSR) and a private key for the ITA server

 - Submit the CSR to a certificate authority (CA) to be signed

 - Add the signed certificate and private key to the ITA/DCO server